 Currently, seven of the museum's aircraft are displayed outdoors at the Jimmy Doolittle Airpark and another five are mounted on pedestals around the base.
 Next to the airpark, a 12,000 sq ft museum support building has been constructed by the Flight Test Historical Foundation and donated to the Air Force.
-After interior office space is added and exhibit areas completed, the museum will relocate to this new facility and will be open for business in April 2000.
-At the same time, additional aircraft from the museum's collection will join the existing outdoor display.
+After interior office space was added and exhibit areas were completed, the museum relocated to this new facility and opened for business in April 2000.
+At the same time, additional aircraft from the museum's collection joined the existing outdoor display.

 Eventually, museum visitors will view a number of rare aircraft on display, such as the first examples of the F-111, F-16B, and T-46; prototypes of the A-7F, A-9, A-10B, F-4E, F-23, and F-94; one of only two PA-48 Enforcers; the first production C-141 and F-4C; and the only remaining examples of the NF-104A and X-21.